 - Lower costs and minimize ecological footprint.
 QuickBooks will help you prepare and email your invoices or sales receipts to clients or customers.
 This will save you money on postage, envelopes, gas, paper, etc., as well as reduce the resulting usage of finite resources.

 When you purchase the software, you have to keep in mind that your actual file within QuickBooks should be set up by a professional to ensure that your accounts are correct and any opening balances are recorded accurately.

 Your next step is to get some training on how to use QuickBooks.
 Remember, the training you are looking for should be with your own data, not a sample file.
 Learning by doing your own bookkeeping is much easier as you understand your “ins and outs”.
 Training shouldn’t take more than 5 hours when you work with a qualified Professional.

 I know there are many software programs for business bookkeeping out there that are likely just as good but in my opinion QuickBooks (both Desktop and Online), for its ease of use and practical functions, is by far the best for a small business.

-Please note this blog refers to using QuickBooks Desktop.
-Stay tuned for my blog on QuickBooks Online.
+Please note this blog refers to using QuickBooks Desktop which Intuit is trying to move away from and focus solely on QuickBooks Online.

 ***This blog is for information only and not to be used as tax advice or planning without first seeking professional advice.
 Information is also subject to change without notice.